What did your baby hear during his first few months of life? Did you startle him with beeping noises all day and night?

 When I tell people my twins arrived at 34 weeks, this is what I hear:

-This is why we need NICU Awareness Month… so people will understand the challenges and trauma our most fragile babies must work so hard to overcome.
+This is why we need Prematurity Awareness – so people will understand the challenges and trauma our most fragile babies must work so hard to overcome.

 For the next two weeks, the doctors performed multiple x-rays and loaded him full of antibiotics.
 I wasn’t allowed to hold him, so he stayed in his box, alone.

-After the infection cleared, I held little Dominic for a couple days and they started feeding him through a tube.
+After the infection cleared, I held little Nick for a couple days and they started feeding him through a feeding tube.
 But the infection returned, and we started the process all over again.

-Julian was much weaker when he was born.
-He wasn’t able to breath on his own or regulate his body temperature.
+Jay was much weaker when he was born.
+He wasn’t able to breathe on his own or regulate his body temperature.
 The doctors put him in a separate room of the NICU reserved for the most fragile babies.
 He was placed on a stronger breathing machine and given nutrition, but no food.

-During Julian’s first week of life, he wasn’t held, wasn’t fed, and was barely touched.
+During Jay’s first week of life, he wasn’t held, wasn’t fed, and was barely touched.
 Thankfully, he pushed through and was moved to an incubator right beside his brother… where he developed the same intestinal infection.
 (Here we go again.)
-Julian’s infection wasn’t nearly as bad as Dominic’s.
-Sometimes I think his gut was just sympathizing with Dominic’s.

 With the help of the doctors and nurses, my babies made it home after six weeks – right before their due date.
 I will always be grateful for their hard work and dedication.
 They have some of the most important jobs on Earth.

-The twins will be 4 this month.
-They are both healthy and happy, but have serious speech and cognitive delays.
-As a NICU mom, I wonder how their experiences affected their emotional and mental health.
-Did being deprived of touch contribute to Julian’s sensory issues?
-Did the bright lights, noises, and needles cause them to have anxiety?
+I often wonder how their experiences affected their emotional and mental health.
+Did being deprived of touch contribute to their sensory issues?
+Did the bright lights, noises, and needles contribute to their anxiety?
+Do they struggle with PTSD?

-I will always refer to Dominic and Julian as ‘NICU babies.’
-That title not only lets people know how much they’ve been through… It shows people how strong they are… How much they have overcome.
+I will always refer to Nick and Jay as ‘NICU babies.’
+That title not only lets people know how much they’ve been through – It shows people how strong they are, and how much they’ve overcome.